FormidableLabs/component-playground/docs/getting-started.md

 <script type="text/javascript" src="//cdnjs.cloudflare.com/ajax/libs/codemirror/5.0.0/mode/javascript/javascript.min.js"></script>
 ```

-In the head of your document, either add the css files form the demo or from a CDN like:
+In the head of your document, either add the css files from the demo or from a CDN like:

 ```html
 <link rel="stylesheet" href="//cdnjs.cloudflare.com/ajax/libs/codemirror/5.0.0/codemirror.min.css"/>